codeforboston/cliff-effects/README.md

 1. If you don't already have Node.js, [install it](https://nodejs.org/en/) (v6.11.1 is verified as compatible).
 Check if Node is already installed with `node --version` in terminal.
 2. Open the node command prompt and change into the directory that you want to clone the app to.
-3. Clone this repo to your local machine with `https://github.com/codeforboston/cliff-effects.git`.
+3. Clone this repo to your local machine with `git clone https://github.com/codeforboston/cliff-effects.git`.
 4. Change into the new repository's directory with `cd cliff-effects`.
 5. Change to the master branch with `git checkout master`.
 6. Install all necessary node packages with `npm install`.
 This might take a few minutes.